 Do note that I said to include these things in your best practice proposal.
 Don’t ever replace best practice with old school.

 Need a best practice proposal template?
 Look no further than The Sponsorship Seeker’s Toolkit 4th Edition.
+For a quick primer on how a best practice proposal is constructed, see Sponsorship Proposal Basics in About 15 Minutes.

 When you’re speaking to an old school sponsor, be sure to talk about the perception and behaviour changes some of your other sponsors have achieved.
 Include short – like 150-word – case studies as an addendum to your proposal.
 If you can demonstrate real marketing results from what you offer, they will be less likely to focus on the old-school, mechanism-based benefits.